Last updated: August 13, 2022

 11. Bradleys Head

 Historic Bradleys Head is a large headland along the north shore of Sydney Harbour, a highlight along various coastal walking tracks.

 It’s home to a large foremast of an old navy ship that was erected there in 1934 as a monument for all Australian ships lost and all Australian sailors killed at war.
 You will also find a fortification complex and a scenic amphitheatre at Bradleys Head.

-Due to its prime location in the Harbour, Bradleys Head is a fantastic spot to watch a Sydney sunset, with clear views of the city and the Harbour Bridge in front of you.
+Due to its prime location in the Harbour, Bradleys Head is a fantastic spot to watch a Sydney sunset, with clear views of the city and the Harbour Bridge.

 12. Opera House

-This one may be a bit obvious, but the walking path around the Opera House is indeed a fantastic spot to settle in on one of the benches and watch the sun go down on a clear summer’s evening.
+This one may be a bit obvious, but the walking path around the Opera House is a fantastic spot to settle in on one of the benches and watch the sun go down on a clear summer evening.

-Or even better, if you’d like to have a drink with that, visit the Opera Bar close by.
+Or even better, visit the Opera Bar close by if you’d like to have a drink with that.

 This popular bar and restaurant offers fantastic sunset views against the backdrop of Circular Quay and the Harbour Bridge.